Altinity/clickhouse-regression/parquet/performance/README.md

 > [!NOTE]
 > Decreasing the range between `--from-year` and `--to-year` results in a smaller dataset.
 For example, from our tests `--from-year 1987 --to-year 2015` is around 166 million rows.

-2) You can run performance test program using different ClickHouse and DuckDB versions, for this use `--clickhouse-binary-path` and `--duckdb-binary-path` settings.
+2) You can run the performance test program using different ClickHouse and DuckDB versions, for this use `--clickhouse-binary-path` and `--duckdb-binary-path` settings.

 *Example* to run test with ClickHouse 22.8:
 ```shell